 FHA gift guidelines

-The Federal Housing Administration (FHA) insures loans made by FHA-approved lenders and allows the entire minimum 3.5% down payment to be gifted.
-FHA gift letter records are required, with supporting documents resembling those necessary in conventional guidelines.
-FHA loans are popular with some first-time homebuyers because they have more flexible borrowing guidelines for borrowers with lower credit scores and smaller down payments.
+The Federal Housing Administration (FHA) insures loans made by FHA-approved lenders with a minimum 3.5% down payment that can be gifted.
+An FHA gift letter is required, with supporting documents resembling those necessary for conventional guidelines.
+FHA loans are popular with some first-time homebuyers because they allow a minimum 580 credit score to qualify, which is lower than the 620 minimum conventional lenders require.

 VA gift guidelines

-The Department of Veterans Affairs (VA) guarantees home loans for eligible military borrowers.
-VA loans don’t require a down payment, but VA guidelines allow borrowers to use gift funds toward a down payment if they want to make one.
+The U.S. Department of Veterans Affairs (VA) guarantees home loans for eligible military borrowers.
+VA loans don’t require a down payment, but VA guidelines allow borrowers to use gift funds toward closing costs, or a down payment, if they want to make one.
 The gift letter and documentation requirements are similar to FHA and conventional loans.

 USDA gift guidelines